-This District includes all shoreland areas that are considered Wetlands and/or Floodplains as defined in this Ordinance and as mapped and/or determined as Wetlands and/or Floodplains in Sections 3(a) and 6(b) of this Ordinance.
+This District includes all shoreland areas that are considered Wetlands as defined in this Ordinance and as mapped and/or determined as Wetlands in Sections 3(a) and 6(b) of this Ordinance.
 Shoreland/Wetlands designated on the Wisconsin Wetland Inventory Maps prepared by the WDNR as also depicted on the Department of Natural Resources Surface Water Data Viewer are also referred to as being located in the "Shoreland-Wetland Zoning District" as defined in this Ordinance.
 Said Shoreland/Wetlands are subject to the regulations of this Section.